Jessiemaybuaa/SAMA-RL-Aircraft-Recovery/README.md

   Entry point of the algorithm.
 It defines the problem instance and runs the optimization process.

 - `SAMA_RL.py`
-  Main algorithm framework based on a multi-objective evolutionary algorithm (Geatpy-based).
+  Main algorithm framework based on a multi-objective evolutionary algorithm.
   Includes:
   - population evolution
   - non-dominated sorting